 If your company is in one of these industries or could simply benefit from low energy costs and ample resources, businesses grow greener in Winnipeg.

-More than 600 businesses in Winnipeg are actively engaged in the energy and environment sector.
+More than 2,000 businesses in the Winnipeg CMA are actively engaged in the energy and environment sector.
 Emerging subsectors such as bioproducts, freshwater lake management, electric vehicles and eco-tourism are creating new opportunities for Manitoba businesses to become worldwide leaders.

 Manitoba Hydro is one of Canada’s most active leaders in the energy and environment sector, with funding programs for renewable energy production, energy efficiency, eco-innovation, bioproducts, climate change mitigation and related environmental sectors.

-With assets of more than $19.8 billion and annual revenues in excess of $2.5 billion, Manitoba Hydro is one of Canada’s most active leaders in the energy and environment sector.
-Since 2005, this provincial Crown corporation’s export sales have totalled $5.2 billion.
-Its forecast for total export revenues are $16 billion over the next 20 years.
-Exports of this scale help Manitoba Hydro keep prices low for local businesses.
+With assets of more than $22.3 billion and annual revenues in excess of $1.9 billion, Manitoba Hydro is one of Canada’s most active leaders in the energy and environment sector.
+Since 2006, this provincial Crown corporation’s export sales have totalled $4.2 billion.

 Myriad opportunities exist to develop bioproducts from the abundant biomass available in the province.
 A variety of renewable bioproducts can be produced, including biodiesel, biofibre, ethanol, biocomposites and biogas.
 Manitoba’s Bioproducts Strategy envisions that bioproducts produced in Manitoba could generate revenues of $2 billion by 2020.
 To achieve this vision, the province government has made commitments to assist businesses through research and development funding and tax credits.